MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 Wards Management
 +++++++++++++++++++++++++++++++++++
-For wards management the logged in user clicks the ``Wards link`` on the sidebar pulling up a view like the previous admin units.
+For wards management the National Administrator clicks the ``Wards link`` on the sidebar pulling up a view like the previous admin units.
 The Add Ward button is to the top right for adding a new ward.
 The view button in the grid inline with a particular record is to enable a user view and edit details of a particular ward.

 .. figure:: /_images/national_admin/04_wards.png
     :scale: 100%